 BAR - Measure of pressure in international units.
 1 bar = 0.9869 atm = 14.50 psi = 100 kPa.
-See USEFUL CONVERSION FORMULAS at the end of this document.
+See USEFUL CONVERSION FORMULAS on page following industry terms.

 BASE WIDTH - A measurement of the width of the tread rubber which joins to the buffed surface of the tire.